-Who doesn’t love pecan pie?
 You CAN grow your own pecan trees.
-All you need is some land and commitment.
-(Passion is recommended.)
+All you need is some land and commitment, and a bit of passion.

 Many people ask us how do pecans grow?
 This grow guide will teach you everything you need to know about growing pecans.